nick-peter-marcus/popculture-platform-sentiment-analysis/README.md

 </p>

 ## 4. Conclusion
-The statistical analyses show proof of the defined hypotheses: Positive and negative postings significantly differ in terms of community voting and the number of comments.
+The statistical analyses support the defined hypotheses: Positive and negative postings significantly differ in terms of community voting and the number of comments.